 How to build your writing muscle

 But guess what?
 Writing is a skill you can improve, and it doesn’t take a lot of pain and suffering to do it.
 That’s why we’re super excited to offer a new writing training devoted to helping people become better writers and communicators.
-Our workshop, Masterclass: How to Write Business Content Like a Pro, is half a day of hands-on training that will noticeably improve your written communication skills.
+Our workshop is half a day of hands-on training that will noticeably improve your written communication skills.
 Importantly, the workshop exercises are designed for your own writing.
 We don’t fabricate examples and make you work on unfamiliar text.
 You bring whatever document you want and we’ll help you get it in shape.

 Creating writing champions

 Our writing workshop focuses on how you can create engaging, entertaining content by helping you develop a media mindset to your writing.
-You will learn techniques from experienced journalists James Lush and Sarah Mitchell to help you:
+You will learn techniques from experienced journalists Sarah Mitchell and James Lush to help you:

 - Find and tell the right stories for your business